michael-beebe/RaiderSTREAM/README.md

 gcc arraygen.c -o arraygen.exe
 ./arraygen.exe > IDX1.txt
 ./arraygen.exe > IDX2.txt
+./arraygen.exe > IDX3.txt
 ```

 ### Run Rules
 STREAM is intended to measure the bandwidth from main memory.
-However, it can be used to measure cache bandwidth as well by the adjusting the environment variable STREAM_ARRAY_SIZE such that the memory needed to allocate the arrays can fit in the cache level of interest.
+However, it can be used to measure cache bandwidth as well by the adjusting the  STREAM_ARRAY_SIZE such that the memory needed to allocate the arrays can fit in the cache level of interest.
 The general rule for STREAM_ARRAY_SIZE is that each array must be at least 4x the size of the sum of all the lastlevel caches, or 1 million elements – whichever is larger

 ### Irregular Memory Access Patterns
 The gather and scatter benchmark kernels are similar in that they both provide insight into the real-world performance one can expect from a given system in a scientific computing setting.
 However, there are differences between these two memory access patterns that should be understood.